Murzyn: Public discourse

 Polish writer Dawid Juraszek in 2009 noted that comparing Polish "Murzyn" to English "Negro" without taking into account the word's neutral origins and non-racist historical background has caused some controversy over the word in recent years.

 Poland's first black Member of Parliament, John Godson, said in 2011 that the word was not offensive and that he was proud to be called a Murzyn.
 He also said he saw no problem in using the terms "Murzyn", "ciemnoskóry" ["dark-skin"], "Afrykańczyk" ["African man"], or "Afropolak" ["Afro-Pole"].
 Later however, in 2020, he tweeted "The word has evolved.
 If the people in question do not wish to be called "murzyn" - please do not call them that".
 Back in 2011, Mamadou Diouf, a Polish-Senegalese musician and representative of the Committee for the African Community (Komitet Społeczności Afrykańskiej), criticised Godson for his use of the word.

 Polish-Kenyan writer and activist James Omolo in his 2018 book Strangers at the Gate.
 Black Poland argues that regardless the neutrality of the term "Murzyn", in the perception of Poles it is associated with inferiority.
 Among other usage examples, he cites a 2014 scandal with foreign minister Radoslaw Sikorski, who reportedly said that Polish mentality suffers from "Murzyńskość" ["Murzynness"], adding "The problem in Poland is that we have very shallow pride and low self-esteem".
 A black Polish MP, Killion Munyama, used the expression sto lat za Murzynami ["100 years behind the Murzyns"] while speaking to Godson about the status of LGBT issues in Poland, characterising it as behind the times.

 On the other hand, black Polish journalist Brian Scott considers the word Murzyn to be positive and calls himself "pierwszy Murzyn Rzeczypospolitej" ("First Murzyn of Republic of Poland"), which is also the title of his autobiographical book published in 2016.

 In language

-A saying sometimes used in Poland, Murzyn zrobił swoje, Murzyn może odejść, is a quote from the 1783 play Fiesco by German writer Friedrich Schiller (translated from the German as "The Moor has done his duty, the Moor can go").
+A saying used in Poland, Murzyn zrobił swoje, Murzyn może odejść, is a quote from the 1783 play Fiesco by German writer Friedrich Schiller (translated from the German as "The Moor has done his duty, the Moor can go").
 The meaning of this phrase is: "once you've served your purpose, you're no longer needed".

+The expression "sto lat za murzynami" ("a hundred years behind the Africans", in reference to a considerable lagging in some area of progress) is pejorative with respect to the African people, suggesting they are backward, and being behind them is insulting.

 The lowercase word ('murzyn', a common noun) may mean: